International Women's Day 2020: Current Theme, History and Significance

-No doubt to achieve the Sustainable Development Goals (SDGs) it is necessary to have transformative shifts, integrated approaches and new solutions, particularly for advancing gender equality and empowerment of all women and girls.
-We know that innovation and technology provide unprecedented opportunities and trend also indicate about growing gender digital divide and women are under-represented in the field of science, technology, engineering, mathematics and design.
-To achieve transformative gains for the society it is necessary to develop gender-responsive innovations.
+No doubt to achieve the Sustainable Development Goals (SDGs) it is necessary to have transformative shifts, integrated approaches, and new solutions, particularly for advancing gender equality and the empowerment of all women and girls.
+We know that innovation and technology provide unprecedented opportunities and trends also indicate about growing gender digital divide and women are under-represented in the field of science, technology, engineering, mathematics, and design.
+To achieve transformative gains for society it is necessary to develop gender-responsive innovations.
 It is vital that women's ideas and experiences equally influence the design and implementation of the innovations that shape our future societies.

 International Women's Day is an opportunity to accelerate the 2030 Agenda of building momentum for the effective implementation of the Sustainable Development Goals, especially goal number 5 that is to Achieve gender equality and empower all women and girls and goal number 4 that is to Ensure inclusive and quality education for all and promote lifelong learning.